-The maximum resolution and size of the display panel are found in the manual or similar information from the manufacturer.
+The maximum resolution and size of the display panel are found in the manual or in a similar information document from the manufacturer.
 Verify the diagonal distance in inches rounded to one decimal and calculate the PPI.

 The pixel density (PPI, pixels per inch) should be calculated as following: